-Not all homes are the same though.
-For instance, it’s more challenging to come up with stable walkways in homes built on slopes.
-But generally, the goal is always to make your walkway as easy as possible to use.
+Not all homes are the same, though.
+For instance, developing stable walkways in homes built on slopes is more challenging.
+But generally, the goal is always to make your walkway as easy as possible.

 To emphasize safety, know that you can be sued for liability damages if anyone suffers from an accident on your walkway.
 Installing steps or stairs can decrease this risk significantly.

 You should think about the placement of your walkway carefully because this is difficult to change once done.
-There are people who want to put their walkway in the middle of the yard to make it the center of attention while some want the walkway on the side to keep it low key.
+Some people want to put their walkway in the middle of the yard to make it the center of attention, while some want the walkway on the side to keep it low-key.